1SpatialGroupLtd/1Integrate-Rules-Actions-in-Transportation/1IntegrateForArcGIS/Essential Geometry Checks/README.md

 For instructions on uploading and publishing Rulesets, please refer to the following [documentation](https://1spatial.com/documentation/1integrate-arcgis/v2/Topics/Rules/Free_Rulesets.htm)

 ## Check for Duplicate Features
-Checks for two features within the same class (aka Feature Class) that has the same geometry.
+Checks for two features within the same class (aka Feature Class) that have the same geometry.

 ### Rule Syntax
 Check for objects ALL that there are no objects ALL2 for which :ALL2.geometry equals :ALL.geometry and class(:ALL2) equals class(:ALL) and :ALL2 does not equal :ALL.